mxkopy/vae/README.md

 @autoencoder T
 ```

-which creates a subtype T of AutoEncoder, and provides a convenience constructor
+which does all the above for you, and provides a convenience constructor

 ```
 T(encoder, decoder, model_size; precision=Float32, device=gpu)